aeschli/typescript-vscode-sh-plugin/README.md

     ```
 - jsx
   - no semantic highlighting for JSX element names (for now): [#88911](https://github.com/microsoft/vscode/issues/88911) [#89224](https://github.com/microsoft/vscode/issues/89224).
-- object literal keys are currently also classified as properties (to be discussed)

-### Planned additions
+### Under discussion
 - add `typeAlias` pas a new token type
+- object literal keys are currently also classified as properties

 ### Try it out